michaelacook/employee-directory/README.md

 # Employee Directory

-Full Stack JavaScript project five.
 This project uses the [Random User Generator API](https://randomuser.me/) to create a mock employee directory for a startup company.

 ## Built With